wp-plugins/wpnewsman-newsletters/readme.txt

 * Ability to quickly re-send a confirmation request
 * Full control and freedom over email newsletter design
 * Multiple sending options
+* Keep your mailing lists verified and clean — the bounce handler is included into the Pro version
 * Confirmation when the user unsubscribes
 * Send emails via Amazon SES and enjoy high deliverability rate like big Email Service Providers